Send your jobs to one of the following partitions:

 ** default TMPDIR space for multi-node tasks

-To obtain information about currently available nodes on individual partitions, use the check-partitions
+To obtain information about currently available nodes on individual partitions, use the check-partitions command:

 $ check-partitions